Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 ## Symbol and sampling rate relation

 You can only receive these signals with an SDR that has a sampling rate at least roughly 1.2x greater than the signal's symbol rate.
-Not having enough overhead will make the signal weaker as well as cause issues such as a donut constellation on the demodulator (described in the `Common issues` section).
+Not having enough overhead will make the signal weaker as well as cause issues such as a donut constellation on the demodulator (described [here](#bad_constellation)).
 Overhead is also needed because of doppler shifting and the SDR's reference inaccuracy.
 According to the [Nyquist-Shannon sampling theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem), the ideal sampling rate is twice the symbol rate -  anything less than that will result in lower and lower SNR and anything higher has basically no benefit.

 ## Actually receiving the satellites!

 Don't forget to [set your gain correctly](#correct-gain)!

-1. Aim your dish using whatever broadcast the satellite has for alignment, or using a dish tracking app (Less accurate).
+1. Aim your dish using whatever broadcast the satellite transmits constantly, or using a dish alignment app (Less accurate).
 Alternatively, locate the rough area of where the satellite should be in the sky, start the correct pipeline and when the broadcast starts quickly try to find where the signal is the strongest.
 You usually have a few seconds to find it, which is more than enough in most cases.

 2. Open SatDump, move to the `Recording tab` following the same setup as for HRPT